abond936/My-Journal/docs/AI-Briefing.md

 "My Journal" is a personal journaling application that goes beyond simple text entries.
 It's designed to capture moments and stories by combining text and media into "cards."
 These cards can be standalone or nested to create rich, hierarchical narratives (e.g., a main "Vacation" card containing child cards for each day).
 The core experience is centered around flexible content discovery through dimensional tagging and curated collections.

 **Who is the user?**
-The primary user is the journal's author, who acts as both creator and consumer of the content.
+The primary user is the journal's author, who acts as both creator and consumer of the content, and his family.
 There is an admin view for content management and a user view for consumption.

 ## 2. Architectural Principles & Core Technologies